Payen 2018 Tabalí

 4. Frequently Asked Questions

-Why is Payen considered a "cool climate Syrah"?
+Why is Payen considered a "cool-climate Syrah"?

-What recognitions does this label have?
+What awards has this label received?